 The Christmas/New Year break is a great chance to relax with a good book.
-If you are looking for a non-fiction book that is powerful, insightful and meaningful, here’s my top 5 recommended books from the 50+ books that I read this year.
+If you are looking for a non-fiction book that is powerful, insightful and meaningful,

 The Pumpkin Plan: A Simple Strategy to Grow a Successful Business in Any Field by Mike Michalowicz @